Zebulon Vance: Fourteenth Amendment

 Vance and other former Confederates were banned from returning to public office by the Fourteenth Amendment of 1868.
-Vance was depressed during this period and resented this limitation, especially since the same Amendment that kept him out of the politics he loved, granted African American men citizenship and full political rights.
+Vance was depressed during this period and resented this limitation, especially since the same amendment that kept him out of the politics he loved also granted African American men citizenship and full political rights.
 Around 1868, he began supporting Conservative Party politicians, using racist dialogue to gain other supporters.

 In February 1868, Vance attended the North Carolina Conservation Convention, also called the Rebel Convention, in Raleigh.
 The Dailey Standard noted that the convention was noteworthy for its hatred of the government and formerly enslaved people.
 After many calls from the attendees for him to speak, Vance spontaneously talked about his lack of prejudice toward the formerly enslaved, commending their conduct and fidelity during the war.
 However, he affirmed his belief that only educated whites should vote in the South.

 In 1870, the North Carolina legislature appointed Vance to the United States Senate, but because of the Fourteenth Amendment, he was not eligible to serve unless authorized by a two-thirds majority vote in both houses of Congress.
-Vance spent two years unsuccessfully petitioning the Republican-dominated Senate to seat him; he ended up resigning from the appointment.
+Joseph Abbott, the Republican US Senator from North Carolina since its readmission into the Union until March 3, 1871, petitioned the United States Senate Committee on Privileges and Elections to refuse to seat Vance because of his support for the Confederacy.
+Since the 14th Amendment allows for relief from such disability upon 2/3 vote of both houses of Congress, Vance spent more than a year unsuccessfully petitioning the Republican-dominated Senate to seat him.
+However, out of concern that such Committee might end up seating Abbott, in March 1872 Vance resigned his Certificate of Election, thus liberating the North Carolina Legislature to elect another Democrat to remainder of his US Senate term, which it did.

 Lecture circuit

 While he was kept out of politics, Vance earned income in the lecture circuit.
 His first important lecture was "The Duties of Defeat" which he gave at the University of North Carolina's commencement on June 7, 1866.
 Shortly afterward, he was speaking in venues ranging from county fairs to large lecture halls in Philadelphia, New Orleans, and Baltimore.
 By the early 1870s, Vance had a national reputation as an outstanding platform speaker.
 His style "was peculiarly his own".
-He had a remarkable ability to adapt "to every type of audience using local illustrations and interest, and his keen, sparkling wit… Like Lincoln, Vance was one of the few men who could successfully combine incessant jocularity with seriousness and get credit for seriousness".
+He had a remarkable ability to adapt "to every type of audience using local illustrations and interest, and his keen, sparkling wit...
+Like Lincoln, Vance was one of the few men who could successfully combine incessant jocularity with seriousness and get credit for seriousness".
 Some of his popular speeches were "The Humorous Side of Politics" and "The Demagogue".
 He also discussed the aspects of the Civil War in "The Last Days of the War in North Carolina" and "The Political and Social South During the War".